-Symptoms Points to check The point cloud is abnormal, showing obviously misaligned points, flashing points, or incomplete FOV.
-Make sure that the following conditions are met: The lidar's cover lens is clean.
-If not, refer to Section 5 Maintenance for the cleaning method.
+Symptoms Points to check Make sure that the following conditions are met: The point cloud is abnormal, showing obviously misaligned The lidar's cover lens is clean.
+If not, refer to Section 6 Maintenance for the cleaning method.
 The lidar's angle correction file is imported (refer to PandarView 2 User Manual).
-Azimuth FOV is properly set; this can be confirmed using Web Control or PTC commands.
-Spin Rate is steady; this can be confirmed either by checking the Motor Speed field (if available) in Point Cloud Data Packets, or by using Web Control, PandarView 2 or PTC commands.
-The lidar's internal temperature is between -40°C and 110°C; this can be confirmed using Web Control, PandarView 2 or PTC commands.
-Afterward, check for packet loss.
-If no packet is lost yet the point cloud flashes, please follow these steps: Update PandarView 2 to the latest version (see Downloads page of Hesai's official website or contact Hesai technical support).
-Restart the PC.
-If the point cloud is still abnormal, try these steps: Connect the lidar to another PC and another network.
+Azimuth FOV is properly set; this can be confirmed using web control or PTC commands.
+Spin Rate is steady; this can be confirmed using web control, PandarView 2 or PTC commands or by checking the Motor Speed field in the Point Cloud Data Packet.
+The lidar's internal temperature is between -40°C and 110°C; this can be confirmed using web control, PandarView 2 or PTC commands. points, flashing points, or Afterward, follow the steps below: incomplete FOV.
+Check for packet loss.
+If no packet is missing and the point cloud flashes, please update PandarView 2 to the latest version (see Downloads page of Hesai's official website or contact Hesai technical support), and then restart the PC.
+If the point cloud is still abnormal, follow the steps below: Connect the lidar to another PC and another network.
 Power on again and check if the symptom persists.
+Make sure that the following conditions are met: GPS cannot be locked.
+GPS receiver is properly connected.
+PPS signal is connected to the lidar.
+GPS Destination Port is correctly set; this can be confirmed using web control or PTC commands.
+The GPS signals satisfy the electrical requirements in Section 2.2 Electrical interface and Section 2.3 Connection box (optional).
+Afterward, power on the lidar again and check if the symptom persists.